MegrajChauhan/Merry/README.md

 cd Merry
 mkdir build
 make all dirs=build/ # use this instead of the build.sh
+# This doesn't install the binaries into the system right now
 ```
 "gcc" is the compiler needed for the compilation of the VM while "g++" is needed for the assembler.